Winn-Dixie: Sale to Aldi

+Former Winn-Dixie Supermarket in Englewood, Florida converted to Aldi, with attached Winn-Dixie Liquor store remaining.

 On August 16, 2023, Southeastern Grocers entered into an agreement to sell 400 Winn-Dixie and Harvey's Supermarkets stores to German supermarket chain Aldi Süd.
 Stores will either remain open under the Winn Dixie or Harvey's brand or convert to the ALDI Süd format.
 The 28 Fresco y Mas stores and four stand-alone pharmacies were not part of the agreement with Aldi and will be operated by Fresco Retail Group, LLC.

 In March 2024, it was reported that Aldi completed the purchase of Winn-Dixie's parent company.
 On February 7, 2025, Aldi sold the company with the inclusion of 170 Winn-Dixie stores of the approximately 400 stores and 170 of its liquor stores to a private consortium of investors that include C&S Wholesale Grocers.
 Winn-Dixie will continue to run the 220 stores from the sale to Aldi until each location is converted to the Aldi format with completion of all stores by 2027.

+In 2025, Winn-Dixie announced the acquisition of former Hitchcock’s Markets in Williston, Keystone Heights and Alachua Florida.
+The Williston location was remodeled that year and opened in December 2025, with the three others expected to open late summer 2026.

 The Winn-Dixie Company

 In October 2025, it was announced that parent company Southeastern Grocers would change its name to The Winn-Dixie Company starting in early 2026.
 As part of the announcement, the company has stated intentions to exit markets outside of Florida and southern Georgia.
+The name change would occur on the morning of January 21, 2026, coinciding with a rebrand across Winn-Dixie's marketing and store designs, which were first teased at a November 2025 reopening.